50 Years of SUSY and SUGRA, circa 1974-2024, and Future Prospects: SUGRA in Cosmology

 \subsection{Dark energy in SUGRA}

 The standard cosmological model accommodates dark energy through the cosmological constant $\Lambda$, which is related to the vacuum energy $\rho_{\text{v}}$ via the relation $\rho_{\text{v}}= \Lambda M_{\text{Pl}}^2/ 8\pi$.
 The vacuum energy is very small, i e., $\rho_{\text{v}} \sim (2.3 meV)^4$.
 The smallness of the vacuum energy presents a puzzle, and there are a large number of scholarly works on the possible origin of its smallness (for a review, see\cite{Weinberg1989}).
 In the standard model, vacuum energy is huge i.e., $O(M^4_{\text{Pl}})$.
-In SUSY/SUGRA there is some relief in that the vacuum energy is $O(m^2_{3/2}M^2_{\text{Pl}})$ which is still very far from the observed value (for analyzes in SUSY/SUGRA and strings see references \cite{Nicolai1982,Bagger1994,Pilo2000,Douglas2007,Witten2001}).
-However, it is entirely possible that dark energy is not a constant but a dynamical field, called quintessence, as proposed by Peebles and Ratra\cite{RatraPeebles1988,PeeblesRatra2003} and there is much further work on this idea, see, e.g., \cite{Caldwell1998,Wang1999}.
+In SUSY/SUGRA there is some relief in that the vacuum energy is $O(m^2_{3/2}M^2_{\text{Pl}})$ which is still very far from the observed value (for analyses in SUSY/SUGRA and strings see references \cite{Nicolai1982,Bagger1994,Pilo2000,Douglas2007,Witten2001}). {One proposed explanation, primarily advocated by Weinberg\cite{Weinberg1989}, is the anthropic principle, based on the following idea: Suppose there exists a multiverse where the cosmological constant takes different values in different regions.
+If the cosmological constant were much larger and positive, the universe would expand too rapidly for galaxies to form, and if it were large and negative, the universe would rapidly recollapse before structure formation.
+This argument leads only to a narrow range of values which allow for the formation of galaxies, stars, and ultimately life.} However, it is entirely possible that dark energy is not a constant but a dynamical field, called quintessence, as proposed by Peebles and Ratra\cite{RatraPeebles1988,PeeblesRatra2003} and there is much further work on this idea, see, e.g., \cite{Caldwell1998,Wang1999}.
 The incorporation of quintessence in SUGRA and strings has been discussed by several authors \cite{ChiangMurayama2018,ValeixoParameswaran2020, PandaSumitomoTrivedi2010}.
-Recent analyzes by DESI DR2\cite{DESI:2025zgx}, show that dark energy may be time dependent, giving support to the idea of a dynamical origin of dark energy\cite{Aboubrahim:2025usl}.
+Recent analyses by DESI DR2\cite{DESI:2025zgx}, show that dark energy may be time dependent, giving support to the idea of a dynamical origin of dark energy\cite{Aboubrahim:2025usl}.
 For reviews related to dark energy and intertwining of particle physics and cosmology, see \cite{Abdalla:2022yfr,CosmoVerseNetwork:2025alb}.